Get acquainted with nodes and building conversation workflows in your NLX workspace

 Optional:

-In progress: Link to a node that loops back to the data request node while a request call is being resolved; useful to avoid timeout restrictions from voice channel providers on API calls that take longer.
+In progress: Link to a node that loops back to the Data request node while a request call is being resolved; useful to avoid timeout restrictions from voice channel providers on API calls that take longer.
 Be sure to both define a custom timeout and enable the In progress edge on the node's side panel

 Use of the In progress connector requires the NLX CloudFormation template be redeployed in AWS for voice channel integrations set up prior to 2024.